Lex45x/ops-bro/docs/README.md

 }
 ```

-`path` is json path in the [request](#request)
+`path` is json path in the [Request](#request)

 An example will take first (`0`) `X-Gitlab-Token` header from request and check its equality to `{{token from webhook configuration}}` value.

-Also, the value could be provided from the [configuration](#config) object.
+Also, a comparison value could be provided from the [configuration](#config) object using `configPath` property.
-To use configuration object inside validaiton rules, we have to set `"configPath": "gitlab.token"` to specify path inside [configuration](#config) object.
+This property used to specify path inside [configuration](#config) object.

 Currently, there is two operators with self-explanatory names.
 * Equals
 * NotEquals

-Operators could be applied to single token at the same time - no validation across arrays.
+Operators could be applied only to one json-token at a time - no validation across arrays.

 ### Extraction Rule

-Extraction rules allows to extract values from request directly to event.
+Extraction rules allows to specify a way to compose event from [Request](#request).
-[JSON Path](https://restfulapi.net/json-jsonpath/) used to find token for extraction as well.
+[JSON Path](https://restfulapi.net/json-jsonpath/) used to find json-token for extraction as well.
 See example below:
 ```json
 {
     "extractionRules": [